-The design of this handmade leather bag reflects the heavy layers of the checkpoint-crossing experience.
+The design of this handmade leather bag reflects the disproportionate and oppressive dimension of this experience.
 Through the extra handle on the bottom, one can swiftly turn the bag and access the external pockets.
 These have different sizes and shapes to store items before the bag enters the X-ray scanner.
-The Israeli soldiers will see a hidden pattern inside, the ‘right of return’ keys (haqq al-awda), revealing itself only on their X-ray monitor.

-The Checkpoint bag does not simply adapt or surrender to this reality; rather, it challenges it by empowering the carrier and making people understand what Palestinians have to go through on a daily basis.
-The bag becomes a design charged with meaning, claiming the right to freedom of movement and return to the homeland.
+Theblacksac does not simply adapt or surrender to this reality; rather, it challenges it by empowering the carrier and making people understand what Palestinians have to go through on a daily basis.
+The bag reflects on a life that is strife with challenges and checkpoints, the main goal is storytelling.
+It becomes a design charged with meaning, claiming the right to freedom of movement and return to the homeland.

 - Areej Ashhab (PS)